 - The scenes on this Night Of The Living Dead T-Shirt from the film will give you flashbacks of each gruesome scene.

 - This Night Of The Living Dead T-Shirt showcases several scenes from the film with green lettering above them.

 - Every Night Of The Living Dead fanatic should own this Night Of The Living Dead T-Shirt and flaunt their horror themed style

-If you liked this Night Of The Living Dead T-Shirt be sure to check out the Karen Cooper T-Shirt !
+If you liked this Night Of The Living Dead T-Shirt be sure to check out this Nosferatu Shirt !